techiescamp/cka-certification-guide/README.md

 The Certified Kubernetes Administrator (CKA) exam has a duration of 2 hours.
 To pass the exam, candidates need to achieve a score of at least 66%.
-The exam will be on Kubernetes version 1.33.
+The exam will be on Kubernetes version 1.34.
 Once the certificate is earned, the CKA certification remains valid for 2 years.
 The cost to take the exam is $395 USD.

->**Important Note:** This guide is based on the new CKA syllabus.
-You can read more about the exam changes here [CKA Exam Changes](https://blog.techiescamp.com/cka-exam-updates/)

 ## CKA Exam Coupon (65% Off Exclusive Discount)